Costochondritis vs. Heart Attack: Knowing the Difference

 - Seated Row with Resistance Band

 - How to Do It: Begin seated on the floor with your legs extended.
 Now loop a resistance band around your feet, holding the ends.
 Pull the band towards your torso, making your shoulder blades squeeze together.
-Repeat for 10-15 repetitions.
+Perform 10-15 repetitions.

 - Benefits: Strengthens the upper back muscles, which helps maintain proper posture.